 What to include in a Non Disclosure Agreement?

-When is a Non Disclosure Agreement employed?
+When might a Non Disclosure AgreemenT be used?